 Learn about barriers to market entry and local requirements, i.e., things to be aware of when entering the market for this country.

 Though Egypt is a signatory to international arbitration agreements, its courts do not always recognize foreign judgments.
-Resolution of commercial disputes is very slow, with the time to adjudicate a case to completion averaging three to five years.
-The government of Egypt continues to be reluctant to include international arbitration clauses in commercial contracts and agreements, with the exception of the Petroleum Ministry.
+Resolution of commercial disputes is very slow with the time to adjudicate a case to completion averaging three to five years.
+The GoE continues to be reluctant to include international arbitration clauses in commercial contracts and agreements with the exceptions of the Petroleum Ministry and investments in mega projects with the approval of the Ministry of Finance.
 Other obstacles to increased trade and investment include excessive bureaucracy, a shortage of skilled labor, limited access to credit, slow and cumbersome customs procedures, intellectual property issues, corruption, and non-tariff trade barriers.